Skip to main content

 Overview

-Platanus x acerifolia is a large deciduous tree reaching 60-80 feet (18-24 m) tall with a spread of 50-70 feet (15-21 m), developing a broad, rounded to pyramidal crown with massive spreading limbs.
-This hybrid between Platanus occidentalis (American sycamore) and Platanus orientalis (Oriental plane), first documented in the 17th century, is one of the most widely planted urban trees worldwide.
-Bark exfoliates in irregular patches, revealing a mosaic of cream, olive-green, and tan inner bark — the most recognizable identification feature.
-Leaves are alternate, simple, palmately lobed with 3-5 lobes, 6-10 inches (15-25 cm) wide, medium to dark green and leathery-textured.
-Foliage turns yellowish-brown in fall; color is not a significant ornamental feature.
-Inconspicuous monoecious flowers appear in April as pendulous, spherical heads.
-Fruit consists of bristly, spherical seed balls, approximately 1 inch (2.5 cm) in diameter, borne singly or in pairs on pendulous stalks, persisting through winter and dispersing seeds with irritating hairs in spring.
-Growth rate is moderate to fast at 18-24 inches (46-61 cm) per year.
-Trees are long-lived, commonly reaching 200-400 years in urban settings.
-Anthracnose (Apiognomonia veneta) causes twig dieback and leaf distortion in cool, wet springs but is primarily cosmetic.
-Powdery mildew and lace bugs are occasional concerns.
-Leaf and seed ball litter is substantial.
-Surface roots can heave sidewalks and pavement.
+Platanus x acerifolia is a large deciduous tree in the family Platanaceae, reaching 60-80 feet (18-24 m) tall and 50-70 feet (15-21 m) wide with a broad rounded to pyramidal crown carried on massive spreading limbs.
+The tree is a hybrid between Platanus occidentalis (American sycamore) and Platanus orientalis (Oriental plane) first documented in the late 17th century, and it has been planted widely as a street tree in European and North American cities for over 300 years because of tolerance for urban pollution, compacted soil, and heavy pruning.
+Bark exfoliates in irregular patches and reveals a mosaic of cream, olive-green, and tan inner bark — the mottled bark is the main diagnostic feature and the principal winter ornamental interest.
+Leaves are alternate, simple, palmately 3-5 lobed, 6-10 inches (15-25 cm) wide, and medium to dark green with a leathery texture.
+Fall foliage turns yellowish-brown and the color is not a significant ornamental feature.
+Inconspicuous monoecious flowers open in April as pendulous spherical heads with male and female heads on the same tree.
+Bristly spherical seed balls approximately 1 inch (2.5 cm) across develop through summer and hang singly or in pairs on pendulous stalks through winter, releasing wind-borne seeds with irritating stiff hairs in spring.
+Growth is moderate to fast at 18-24 inches (46-61 cm) per year, and mature trees commonly reach 200-400 years in urban settings — far exceeding the working lifespan of most other street tree species.
+Anthracnose (Apiognomonia veneta) causes twig dieback and leaf distortion in cool wet springs but is primarily cosmetic and trees typically recover with a second flush of foliage by midsummer.
+Cultivars 'Bloodgood' and 'Columbia' carry improved anthracnose resistance and are the selections specified for most new street-tree plantings.
+Leaf and seed ball litter is substantial, and surface roots heave sidewalks and pavement in sites with restricted soil volume.

 Native Range

-Platanus x acerifolia is a hybrid of garden origin, first documented in the late 17th century, possibly in Spain or England.
-Parent species are Platanus occidentalis, native to eastern North America, and Platanus orientalis, native to southeastern Europe and western Asia.
-The hybrid does not occur naturally in the wild.
+Platanus x acerifolia is a hybrid of garden origin first documented in Europe in the late 17th century, possibly in Spain or the Oxford Botanic Garden in England where the two parent species were growing in proximity.
+Parent species are Platanus occidentalis (American sycamore, native to eastern North America from southern New England west to Iowa and south to northern Florida) and Platanus orientalis (Oriental plane, native to southeastern Europe, the Balkans, and western Asia east to Iran).
+The hybrid does not occur in wild populations and exists only in cultivation.

 Suggested Uses